-This fashionable clothing brand brings the most out of its digital side by showing great magazine content, trendy lookbooks and latest fashion tips on their websites and mobile devices.
+This fashionable clothing brand brings the most out of its digital side by showing great magazine content, trendy lookbooks and the latest fashion tips on their websites and mobile devices.
 Along with that, their Topshop On The Go app also works like a charm in which users can scan a barcode and immediately see nearby store locations and their best seller as well as available stock.

 Amazon has brilliantly adapted to Omnichannel by incorporating all of their grounds together and creating a seamless experience for customers whether they are online or in stores.

 Amazon focuses on the customer experience.
 They use data to create a personalized, responsive interaction across all channels.
-It includes connecting customer data, and fulfilling customer’s wants in whichever channel they prefer.
+It includes connecting customer data, and fulfilling customers’ wants in whichever channel they prefer.

-When it comes to applying Omnichannel into delivery, Amazon is the true game changer.
+When it comes to applying Omnichannel into delivery, Amazon is the true game-changer.
 By spending years and millions of dollars on the delivery system, the company has made it possible to bring up one-hour Prime Now delivery in many markets and same-day or next-day delivery available on millions of products.
 This has incredibly met the needs of customers since they all want to lay hands on their orders as soon as possible.

-The company is approaching Omni channel with its mobile functionality which allows users to view and select their favourite items into a shopping list.
+The company is approaching Omnichannel with its mobile functionality which allows users to view and select their favourite items into a shopping list.
 By adding up items, the app also informs the shoppers exactly where in store to pick up that items since they can easily get lost in many IKEA’s staged showrooms

 In addition, they are infusing VR technology with a feature called “Place in Your Room” that allows users to virtually place and view nearly 300 IKEA products in their own homes.
-This gives shoppers a clear 360-degree view of how the item fits into their house and other furnitures, which has been a great help to shoppers who can’t decide on which items to purchase.
+This gives shoppers a clear 360-degree view of how the item fits into their house and other furniture, which has been a great help to shoppers who can’t decide on which items to purchase.

 GAP is doing a great job in bridging the gap between the digital world with its brick-and-mortar stores.